desh-woes/private-ai/#60DaysOfUdacity.md

 ### Day 45:
 **Update** - 11/08/2019
 1. Today I was not able to do much but I continued working towards the project for secured federated learning.
 I am trying to make the deadline of 20th of August so I can also partake in the Project showcase challenge all thinghs being equal

+### Day 46:
+**Update** - 11/082019
+1. Today I started going through the final lesson in this project.
+The goal is to complete this lesson and the project before the 20th of this month so I can participate in the project showcase.

+2. In other news, my interview preparation continues.
+The interview has been scheduled for Thursday this week so I am preparing overtime for this.